gosexy/rest/README.md

 fmt.Printf("Got IP: %s", buf["ip"].(string))
 ```

-And if you need the whole document with fulls headers and response code, a
+And if you need the whole document with complete headers and response code, a
-`rest.Response` type may come in handy:
+`rest.Response` type is also provided:

 ```go
 type Response struct {